kiranbakale/AMI-Readme/docs/environment_configure.md

 It's [also strongly recommended that a recent version of `openssh` is installed on the machine](https://docs.ansible.com/ansible/latest/user_guide/connection_details.html#controlpersist-and-paramiko) where Ansible is going to be run to ensure consistent connections.

 You can either use a Python virtual environment or install Ansible globally.
-Additionally you can avoid installing anything by using the Toolkit's Docker image.
+Additionally, you can avoid installing anything by using the Toolkit's Docker image.
 We recommend using the method you're most familiar with.

 ### Using Ansible inside a Docker container